Steps to Success…Will you pick up the gun?

 Success Step # 2 Find an investor to fund your vision

 Trudy, Joy’s father’s new love, invites them for a day sailing on her late husband’s yacht.
 When red wine is spilt over the expensive teak decking, Joy mops it up.
-Whilst wringing the mop she cuts her hands.
+Whilst wringing the mop she cuts her hands on shards of glass.
 This is the catalyst that prompts her into inventing a revolutionary self-wringing mop.
 She asks her father, Rudy, to persuade Trudy, to invest in the manufacturing of her idea.

 After pitching her idea, Trudy asks Joy to answer her late husband Morris’ ‘four questions of financial worthiness.’
-I found these so banal that I will only repeat the fourth question which was:
+The fourth question which was:

-‘You are in a room and there is a gun on the table and the only other person in the room is an adversary in commerce.
-Only one of you can prevail yet you have protected your business and Morris’ money.
-Do you pick up the gun?’
+‘You are in a room and there is a gun on the table.
+The only other person in the room is an adversary in commerce.
+Only one of you can prevail.
+Do you pick up the gun, Joy?’

 Joy replies that this is a very strange question but Trudy demands an answer.